 The plus side is that many wired systems use cheap and readily available parts, and once the wiring is proper installed, can be much cheaper and easier to maintain.
 And if you already have the wiring and infrastructure necessary, installation can end up being very, very cheap.

-They Can Often Be Combined With Wireless Systems, Too
+4. Can Often Be Combined With Wireless Systems

 While hardwired systems may seem less capable and less customizable than wireless ones, that is not always the case, and today, many hardwired systems can actually have wireless components integrated right into them.
 This creates a comprehensive, customized and up-to-date system that fulfills your home or business’ security needs exactly how you need them.
 This will almost always require the expertise of a professional systems integrator but will give you far more flexibility and capability out of a single system.